-POD Point operates the POD Point network, which aims to offer a charge point everywhere drivers park for an hour or more.
-The network focuses on Fast charging options, with only a few Slow chargers available, and a small but increasing number of Rapid charge points installed.
+Pod Point operates the Pod Point network, which aims to offer a charge point everywhere drivers park.
+The network focuses on fast charging options, with only a few slow chargers available, and an increasing number of rapid charge points installed.

-The majority of POD Point units are free to use, though some incur a pay-as-you-go charge.
-Likewise, most are accessed via the smartphone app, with occasional older units requiring an RFID card to start the charging process.
+The majority of Pod Point units are free to use, though a small number incur a pay-as-you-go charge.
+All points are accessed via the Pod Point smartphone or web app

 How much does the Pod Point network cost?

 Cost per charge: Most points free – where applicable tariffs priced per hour or per kWh

 Pod Point has an extensive UK-wide network, which requires a smartphone app or use of a web app to access the units.
 There are no membership costs for use, and Pod Point also offers a 15 minute emergency charging buffer to confirm usage.

 This means that users can plug in their car and it will start charging immediately, with a 15 minute grace period allowed to make sure drivers can still confirm charging on their device, even when there is limited or no mobile phone signal, or internet access.

 Finding Pod Point on Zap-Map